regiregi22/RaspiNail/raspibolt_10_preparations.md

 ![Raspberry Pi](images/10_raspberrypi_hardware.png)

 To run a Lightning node, the full Bitcoin blockchain must be stored locally, which is near 400 GB and growing daily.
-You can buy a cheap hard disk enclosure and reuse an old 1 Tb HDD or larger.
-If you also plan to run Electrs and the Block Explorer, you should use a 1TB disk or larger.
 I recommend getting a modern 2.5" SSD that can be powered through the USB connection to the Pi directly, which also speeds up initial sync time significantly.

 ---